somnambulist-tech/web-api-skeleton/readme.md

 This project uses `App` and `example.dev` throughout.
 Your first step would be to change the base PHP namespace (if desired).
 PhpStorms refactoring / renaming is highly recommended for this action.

-The domain name is set in several places, it is strongly recommended to change this to something more useful.
+The domain name is set in several places, it is strongly recommended changing this to something more useful.
 The following files should be updated:

  * .env